neyabindi/galinette-web/README.md

 ## English

-A modern, lightweight, web-based replacement for the legendary **Galinette cendrée** (a .NET Windows app by Mehdy Bouchiba) that every French sysadmin managing Remote Desktop Services has used at some point.
+A modern, lightweight, web-based replacement for the legendary **Galinette cendrée** (a .NET Windows app by Mehdy Bouchiba) that every sysadmin managing Remote Desktop Services has used at some point.

 Galinette Web lets a team of Active Directory administrators list, monitor and manage user sessions across a farm of Windows RDS hosts — without installing any agent, without any GPO, and without any service account.